The Governing Board has three core functions for its school, as set out in the 2019 Department for Education’s Governors’ Handbook:

 - Overseeing the financial performance of the organisation and making sure its money is well spent.

-Some key areas are outside of the Governors’ remit such as the admission of pupils to the school which is controlled by Bradford LEA.
+There are some key areas that sit outside of the Governors’ remit such as the admission of pupils to the school, which is controlled by Bradford LEA.